-Conspicuous amongst the stands were those of

-the following firms:
+Conspicuous amongst the stands were those of the following firms:

-Brand & Co., Ltd., of Mayfair, who have a world-wide renown for their specialities for invalids.
-They have recently brought out a "Home Made Beef Tea," put up in glass jars at 71d. and well-known preparations.

-1s.
-11⁄2d., which looks most tempting.
+BRAND & Co., LTD., of Mayfair, who have a world-wide renown for their specialities for invalids.
+They have recently brought out a "Home Made Beef Tea," put up in glass jars at 71/4d. and 1s.
+11/4d., which looks most tempting.

-The Sanitas Co., Ltd., of Limehouse, had a very artistic display of their many excellent and
+Is.
+11d., which looks most tempting.
+THE SANITAS Co., LID., of Limehouse, had a very artistic display of their many excellent and well-known preparations.